Negligence in Florida

 The 2023 tort reform introduced strict new rules (Fla.
 Stat. § 768.0427) on the evidence that can be presented to a jury for medical expenses, aimed at preventing awards for "phantom damages."

-- The law also imposes new disclosure requirements for treatment received under a "Letter of Protection" (LOP) and makes the fact of an attorney's referral to an LOP provider admissible to show potential bias.
+• The law imposes new disclosure requirements for treatment received under a "Letter of Protection" (LOP) and makes an attorney's referral to an LOP provider admissible to show potential bias.

 Punitive Damages

-Punitive damages are intended to punish the defendant and deter future misconduct.
-They are awarded only in cases of intentional misconduct or gross negligence, proven by clear and convincing evidence.
+Punitive damages are intended to punish the defendant.
+They are awarded only in cases of intentional misconduct or gross negligence, proven by clear and convincing evidence under Fla.
+Stat. § 768.72.
 Florida law imposes strict caps on punitive damages, generally limiting them to the greater of three times the compensatory damages or $500,000.

 Special Applications of Negligence